Antarah ibn Shaddad: Early life

-ʿAntarah was born in Najd in the Arabian Peninsula.
-His father was Arab, Shaddād al-ʿAbsī, a respected warrior of the Banu Abs under their chief Zuhayr.
-His mother was an Ethiopian woman named Zabībah.
-Described as one of three "Arab crows" (Aghribah al-'Arab) - famous Arab with a black complexion, ʿAntarah grew up a slave as well.
-He fell in love with his cousin ʿAbla, but could not hope to marry her owing to his position.
+Antarah was born in Najd in the Arabian Peninsula.
+His father was an Arab, Shaddad al-Absi, a respected warrior of the Banu Abs under their chief Zuhayr.
+His mother was an Ethiopian woman named Zabibah.
+Described as one of three "Arab crows" (Aghribah al-'Arab)—famous Arabs with a dark complexion, Antarah grew up a slave as well.
+He fell in love with his cousin Abla, but could not hope to marry her owing to his position.
 He also gained the enmity of his father's wife Sumayya.
 He gained attention and respect for himself by his personal qualities and courage in battle, excelling as an accomplished poet and a mighty warrior.